forestryio/forestry.io/hugo/content/docs/media/netlify-large-media.md

 {{% warning "Known limitations" %}}

 Images stored in GitLab and Bitbucket private repositories will not be shown in Forestry due to current limitations: [https://gitlab.com/gitlab-org/gitlab-ce/issues/45149](https://gitlab.com/gitlab-org/gitlab-ce/issues/45149 "https://gitlab.com/gitlab-org/gitlab-ce/issues/45149")

+Dont track SVG files with LFS and Netlify Large Media, they're not supported by JIMP the image transformation library used by Netlify.

 {{% /warning %}}